RobTillaart/HX711_MP/README.md

 The original HX711 library uses a linear relation between raw measurements and weights.
 This improved library uses multi point calibration - up to 10 points for now.
 This allows to compensate for non-linearities in the readings of the sensor.
-Between these calibration points interpolation is still linear
+Between these calibration points interpolation is still linear.

-An **important** difference is that the HX711_MP (version now) does not interpolate beyond the calibrated ranges.
+**WARNING: An important difference is that HX711_MP (version now) does not interpolate beyond the calibration data points.**

 If problems occur or there are questions, please open an issue at GitHub.